no0ks/palvelinohjelmointi-course/README.md

 * JSTL

 ## Äänilevyt:
-A command line program which prints out the CD collection the user has added to the database.
+A command line program which prints out the user's CD collection from the database.
 * Maven
 * Spring JDBC
 * MySQL DB